 Apple Intelligence is how Apple has branded a range of features powered by Artificial Intelligence which began to appear in late 2024 on some iPhone, iPad and Mac models.

-Apple Intelligence is available only on iPhone 16 models, iPhone 15 Pro models and iPads and Macs with M1 chips or later.
-Apple is rolling out Apple Intelligence in instalments, adding features and language support in new iOS versions.
+Apple Intelligence is available only on iPhone 16 models and later, iPhone 15 Pro models and iPads and Macs with M1 chips or later.
+Apple is rolling out Apple Intelligence in instalments, adding features and language support in new iOS and iPadOS versions.
 For the current list of supported languages see Apple Support's Apple Intelligence page.

 Currently available features include writing tools, summaries of messages and notifications, much improved photo and video searching and clever photo editing, AI image generation and the integration of the ChatGPT AI chatbot into Siri.

-Several other AI-based improvements to Siri were promised for iOS 18 and the improvement in which I'm most interested is so-called app-intents that should allow Siri to carry out many more tasks within apps and reduce the need to use VoiceOver for blind people who don't need too much from their phones and tablets.
+Several significant AI-based improvements to Siri were promised for iOS 18 and the improvement which is likely to be most significant to visually impaired users is so-called app-intents that should allow Siri to carry out many more tasks within apps and reduce the need to use VoiceOver for blind people who don't need too much from their phones and tablets.
 I'm keen to discover how well app intents work because many of the learners I have worked with, especially the elderly ones, find VoiceOver difficult to master and although there's a lot they can do with Siri today, VoiceOver is still essential for many simple tasks.
 I'm hoping that app intents and other promised Siri improvements will change this and that undemanding iPhone users who don't want to master VoiceOver can get by with Siri alone, or perhaps including occasional very basic use of VoiceOver.

 I've been using Apple Intelligence since it became available in the UK.
 For me, one of the most helpful feature so far is the option to have summaries of email messages shown in the Inbox list in place of the first few lines of the email.
 The summary is often enough to let me decide to delete the email or decide that I can safely leave it until later.
 That's a real boon to anyone who has either to read slowly with large text or to have VoiceOver speak all the text.

 I've also found Siri's integration with ChatGPT to be useful.
 ChatGPT is one of the pioneering Artificial Intelligence systems that have emerged over the last few years.
 It is developed by a company called OpenAI.
 It's an AI Chatbot that can conduct a very convincingly human conversation with its user and has been trained with a huge array of information.
 For many enquiries that Siri can't handle, it sends them on, with your permission, to ChatGPT.
 You can decide whether or not to sign in to a ChatGPT account.
 If you don't sign in, then the activity is totally private.
 ChatGPT has a version offering what Apple calls "advanced capabilities" and it looks as if I'm always getting that version for now with my free ChatGPT account and it answers questions about current information fully and mostly accurately.
 I suppose that we may get less frequent access to advanced facilities as increased numbers of keen users descend on it.
 Access to advanced capabilities has a daily limit and I seem to be under the limit whenever I check in Apple Intelligence & Siri settings.
 Taking out a paid ChatGPT subscription will presumably increase the daily limit.
-I generally use Siri now for any general information request and if Siri doesn't do a great job and doesn't pass my request on to ChatGPT automatically, I can instruct Siri to ask ChatGPT for the information.
+Siri can now be used for any general information request and if Siri doesn't do a great job and doesn't pass your request on to ChatGPT automatically, you can instruct Siri to ask ChatGPT for the information.
 Always remember that ChatGPT uses generative AI which sometimes comes up with plausible but totally incorrect answers.
-Also, Siri's integration with ChatGPT doesn't offer full conversational access to ChatGPT.
-You can get that through the ChatGPT app but if you just want a quick answer to a question, accessing ChatGPT via Siri is very convenient.

 I've not been motivated to use the writing tools for any real writing task but their proof reading and ability to change the style of text may be helpful to many.